tarantool/doc/doc/book/app_server/launching_app.rst

      PID TTY       	TIME CMD
    41608 ttys001	0:00.47 tarantool myapp.lua <running>

-But the Tarantool server will stop if we close the current terminal window.
+But the Tarantool instance will stop if we close the current terminal window.
 To detach Tarantool and our application from the terminal window, we can launch it in the **daemon mode**.
 To do so, we add some parameters to ``box.cfg{}``: